Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Compact Groups

 \subsection{Velocity Dispersion of cCGs}

-We estimate the rest-frame line-of-sight (LOS) velocity dispersion of our samples of CGs using the gapper estimator \citep{1990AJ....100...32B}. \citet{2012MNRAS.426..296D} suggests that the gapper estimator shows much less biases for groups with small number of members than the standard estimator of dispersion.
-For the ordered set of recession velocities $\{V_i\}$ of N group members, the gaps are defined by:
+We estimate the rest-frame LOS velocity dispersion of our samples of CGs using the gapper estimator \citep{1990AJ....100...32B}. \citet{2012MNRAS.426..296D} suggests that the gapper estimator shows much fewer biases for groups with small numbers of members than the standard estimator of dispersion.
+For the ordered set of recession velocities $\{V_i\}$ of $N$ group members, the gaps are defined by:

-and the rest-frame velocity dispersion is estimated by \,, where $z_{g}$ is the group redshift and $w_{i}$ is the Gaussian weight defined as: $w_{i} = i(N-i)$.
+and the rest-frame velocity dispersion is estimated by \,, where $z_{g}$ is the group redshift and $w_{i}$ is the Gaussian weight defined as $w_{i} = i(N-i)$.